 If I see that I can’t do both, then I’ll be sad and frustrated.
 It’s easier to not make a choice about it.

 In practice, it’s the seed for a story that I don’t see being favorable.
 Creative work has this simultaneously exciting and annoying fact about it: it’s never really done.
-Yet one of the things my research, observation, and work in the trenches has yielded is that we are most satisfied when we’re making progress on the work that matters to us.
-We need not finish, but to see progress.
+Yet one of the precepts that my research, observation, and work in the trenches have yielded is that we are most satisfied when we’re making progress on the work that matters to us.
+We need not to finish, but to see progress.

-It’s not that I enjoy this phase of the planning process with them.
-I’ve learned if we don’t do the GUTSY project planning together, it might not get done until it’s too late.
-The project cascade will already be in effect and we’ll be reacting to meet or adjust commitments and expectations at the cost of meeting them.
+It’s not that I enjoy this phase of the planning process with clients.
+It’s that I’ve learned that if we don’t do the planning together, it might not get done until it’s too late.
+The project cascade will already be in effect, and we’ll be reacting to meet or adjust commitments and expectations at the cost of actually meeting them.